Penguin (film): Plot

 When Bhavana and Rhythm were little, everyone put Rhythm in the spotlight and Bhavana was left behind.
 As they got older, this behavior continued.
-When Bhavana showed her sports trophies to her parents, they would always dismiss her accomplishments saying that Bhavana is not good in studies, but Rhythm was at the top of the ranks in school.
-Bhavana was happy that who she loved was her choice, but even that guy (the guy who supposedly dumped Bhavana) chose Rhythm over Bhavana.
-When Rhythm was engaged, Bhavana's parents organized Rhythm's marriage because she was an orphan, forgetting that they had a daughter who wasn't engaged at home.
+When Rhythm was engaged, Bhavana's parents organized Rhythm's marriage because she was an orphan, forgetting that they had a daughter who was not engaged at home.
 And as everyone compared Bhavana to Rhythm, Bhavana started to lose her identity.
 So she created one of her own.
 When she saw how worried Rhythm was after Ajay went missing for five minutes, Bhavana decided to kidnap Ajay for one day and return him.
 But when she saw how upset Rhythm was, she kept Ajay locked up for one day, then a week, and just like that 6 years passed.
-Bhavana says that when David copied her style she was a little scared, but she kept everything under control.
 But one day, Abi's husband Kathir follows Bhavana to an underground room where Ajay's clothes were found, and sees Bhavana slapping Ajay.
 Bhavana stabs Kathir and forces Ajay to stab Kathir.
 Kathir tells Ajay to run, and Ajay does so while Bhavana kills Kathir.
 Ajay runs until he runs in front of Rhythm's car, bringing the film back to the present.

 Bhavana says that Rhythm has a choice between saving her unborn child or Ajay.
 It is revealed that the drink was poisoned and that Ajay was given the same drink.
-Bhavana says that no matter what she will have to make a comparison and that someone will die anyways.
-Bhavana says that Rhythm will finally understand how Bhavana felt all those years.
-Bhavana says that Rhythm will be haunted by her choice forever and that when she remembers her choice she will remember Bhavana.
-After saying that, Bhavana shoots herself in the head.
+Bhavana says that no matter what, she will have to make a comparison and that someone will die anyways, hoping that Rhythm will finally understand how Bhavana felt all those years.
+Bhavana shoots herself in the head.
 Rhythm runs outside, finds the underground room with Cyrus' help, and frees Ajay.
 In the room, she also finds Kathir's decomposing body.
 She and Ajay try to escape but the poison starts to affect Rhythm.
 Ajay speaks for the first time and calls her mom.
 He then runs outside and finds help.